Female hormonal drugs and pills - Complete list. Hormonal drugs - harm and benefit

 Ovidon

 Belongs to the group of combined hormonal contraceptives that provide protection against unwanted pregnancy.
-Ovidon is released without a prescription, but still the opinion of a gynecologist should be taken into account.
-The specialist will give advice on the correct use and dosage of hormonal tablets.
+Ovidone is available without a prescription, but the opinion of a gynecologist should still be taken into account.
+The specialist will give advice on the correct use and dosage of hormonal pills.

-At the beginning of taking the drug, nausea, headaches, vomiting, weight fluctuations, increased fatigue, skin rashes, bloody discharge from the genitals may appear.
-Taking pills is stopped with the onset of pregnancy, the appearance of venous thrombosis, deterioration of blood circulation, decreased vision, and any exacerbations of chronic diseases.
-Caution should be taken in women over 35 years of age.
+At the beginning of taking the drug, you may experience nausea, headaches, vomiting, weight fluctuations, increased fatigue, skin rashes, and bleeding from the genitals.
+Stop taking the pills if pregnancy occurs, venous thrombosis occurs, blood circulation deteriorates, vision decreases, and any exacerbations of chronic diseases.
+Women over 35 years of age should take the drug with caution.

 This drug is also included in the group of combined drugs.
-Pregastrol consists of two active ingredients - ethinyl estradiol and pregnil.
-The same substances are part of the foreign analogues of the drug - Lutestrol and Klimovan.
+Pregestrol consists of two active ingredients - ethinyl estradiol and pregnyl.
+The same substances are included in the foreign analogues of the drug - Lutestrol and Klimovan.

-Also, the drug is used to eliminate anovulation (when a mature egg does not leave the ovary in the second phase of the cycle).
+The drug is also used to eliminate anovulation (when, in the second phase of the cycle, a mature egg does not leave the ovary).
 Treatment should be prescribed by a doctor after studying the individual picture of the disease.
-The number and duration of therapeutic measures depends on the state of health of the woman and the effectiveness of previous courses of treatment.
+The number and duration of therapeutic measures depend on the woman’s health condition and the effectiveness of previous courses of treatment.

-Adverse reactions when taking this hormonal drug can be increased fatigue and mood swings.
-Prolonged treatment with Pregastrol may cause the development of male secondary sexual characteristics (androgenic activity).
+Side effects when taking this hormonal drug may include increased fatigue and mood swings.
+Long-term treatment with Pregestrol may cause the development of male secondary sexual characteristics (androgenic activity).

-If you observe unusual conditions for yourself, side symptoms and signs, you should consult a doctor.
-Pregestrol is not used after gynecological operations when removing neoplasms.
+If you observe unusual conditions, side symptoms and signs, you should consult a doctor.
+Pregestrol is not used after gynecological operations to eliminate tumors.

 Summing up

-Hormonal pills for women are potent medicines.
-The pharmaceutical industry today has been able to synthesize all the substances that are produced by the endocrine glands.
-Hormonal preparations for women have found their application in obstetrics and gynecology.
+Hormonal pills for women are potent medications.
+The pharmacological industry today has been able to synthesize all the substances that are produced by the endocrine glands.
+Hormonal drugs for women have found their use in obstetrics and gynecology.
 These drugs are used for pregnancy planning, treatment, and preventive measures.
-The scheme by which patients take these drugs is made by a doctor.
-He selects the most effective drug, determines its dosage and duration of the course.
+The regimen according to which patients take these medications is drawn up by the doctor.
+He selects the most effective drug, determines its dosage and course duration.

-How to drink hormonal pills, the doctor will prescribe you, but self-medication can lead to disastrous consequences.
+Your doctor will prescribe how to take hormonal pills, but self-medication can lead to disastrous consequences.

-Sex hormones for women in their body play a very important role.
+Sex hormones for women play a very important role in their bodies.
 But recently, hormonal disorders have become quite common, which can be associated with poor ecology, constant stress and other negative factors.
-To bring the content of these elements back to normal, special preparations have been developed - female hormones in tablets.
-They not only help a woman to be healthy and beautiful, but also protect her from unwanted pregnancy.
+To bring the content of these elements back to normal, special preparations were developed - female hormones in tablets.
+They not only help a woman be healthy and beautiful, but also protect her from unwanted pregnancy.

 The most significant hormones in women are progesterone and estrogen.
 The ovaries produce estrogen, which affects the health and puberty of the fair sex.
-In addition, this hormone affects the formation of the figure and the softness of the lady's character.
-If the body suffers from a lack of estrogen, then it begins to age quickly, but too much of it can lead to various disorders and diseases, such as overweight or, worse, benign tumors.
-Progesterone is also important for women's health, because the distribution of adipose tissue, the formation of the mammary glands, genital organs, and the development of the fetus depend on it.
-This hormone is produced by the corpus luteum of the ovaries and the placenta.
+In addition, this hormone affects the formation of a woman’s figure and the gentleness of her character.
+If the body suffers from a lack of estrogen, then it begins to age quickly, but too much of it can lead to various disorders and diseases, such as excess weight or, worse, benign tumors.
+Progesterone is also important for women’s health, because the distribution of adipose tissue, the formation of mammary glands, genital organs, and the development of the embryo depend on it.
+The production of this hormone occurs in the corpus luteum of the ovaries and the placenta.

-To eliminate hormonal disruptions in the body of a girl, they are used in tablets.
-This is necessary, since an unstable one can provoke serious consequences, such as sudden changes in blood pressure, menstrual irregularities, chronic fatigue, digestive disorders, and headaches.
-Everything will affect the appearance: acne, acne may appear, the hair becomes oily, the skin begins to peel off.
-They are also often used as contraceptives, which helps to avoid unwanted pregnancy.
+To eliminate hormonal imbalances in a girl’s body, it is used in tablets.
+This is necessary, since an unstable one can provoke serious consequences, such as sudden changes in blood pressure, menstrual irregularities, chronic fatigue, digestive system disorders, and headaches.
+Everything will be reflected in your appearance: acne, acne may appear, your hair becomes greasy, your skin begins to peel.
+They are also often used as contraceptives, which helps avoid unwanted pregnancy.
 It is thanks to this that female hormones in tablets are widely used.

 Types of hormonal drugs

-Hormonal drugs produced in the form of tablets can be divided into two types:
+Hormonal drugs produced in tablet form can be divided into two types:

-It should be noted that it is necessary to take drugs of this kind only if they are prescribed by an endocrinologist or gynecologist.
-After all, the wrong intake of hormonal drugs can cause serious harm to a woman's body.
+It should be noted that it is necessary to take drugs of this kind only if they have been prescribed by an endocrinologist or gynecologist.
+After all, improper use of hormonal drugs can cause serious harm to a woman’s body.

-Hormonal preparations are medicines containing hormones or substances that have an effect similar to a hormonal one.
-Natural hormonal medicines are obtained from the glands, blood and urine of animals, as well as from the blood and urine of humans.
+Hormonal drugs are medications containing hormones or substances that exhibit effects similar to hormonal ones.
+Natural hormonal medicines are obtained from the glands, blood and urine of animals, as well as from human blood and urine.

-Synthetic hormones are produced in pharmacological shops and laboratories.
-They can either be structural analogues of true hormones, or differ from them in chemical structure, but exhibit a similar effect.
+Synthetic hormones are produced in pharmacological workshops and laboratories.
+They can be either structural analogues of true hormones, or differ from them in chemical structure, but exhibit a similar effect.

-Almost the largest number of threatening myths have been created around hormonal pills for various purposes: patients are afraid of infertility, weight gain, excessive body hair growth, and loss of potency.
-The list of negatives is frightening and alarming.
+Almost the largest number of threatening myths have been created around hormonal pills for various purposes: patients are afraid of infertility, weight gain, excess body hair growth, and loss of potency.
+The list of negative ones is scary and alarming.

-How true are the myths, and what types of hormone therapy are there?
+How true are the myths, and what types of hormonal therapy are there?

-Hormonal preparations are classified depending on the origin (producing gland) and purpose.
-By origin, drugs are divided into:
+Hormonal drugs are classified depending on their origin (producing gland) and purpose.
+Based on their origin, medications are divided into:

 • adrenal hormones (cortisol, adrenaline, glucocorticoids, androgens);